 Learn Key Terms

-If you have a basic understanding of key terms, the entire process will be much more manageable, according to CPA Tim Wolfe.
+If you have a basic understanding of key terms, the entire process will be much more manageable, according to Tim Wolfe.
 Wolfe recommends that you understand the meaning of things like effective tax rates, the average rate at which someone is taxed, and tax-deferred, which refers to investments on which applicable taxes – typically income taxes and capital gains taxes – are paid at a future date instead of during the period in which they are incurred.
 Other important terms to know are the difference between tax deduction and tax credit – a deduction lowers taxable income, while a credit reduces the amount of taxes you owe.

 Consider Educational Expenses